taylordaetz/Project-3/README.md

 Project completed for CS40 Computing for the Web at Claremont McKenna College.
 Here is the [course project](https://github.com/mikeizbicki/cmc-csci040/tree/2022fall/project_03)
 ## `eBay-dl.py`
-Overall, this python project extracts html data from eBay and converts it into JSON.
-In doing this, I can better analyze the data within eBay in a dictionary of items; such as the item name, price, status, shipping, returns and number of items sold.
+Overall, this python project compiles html data from eBay and converts it into JSON, which is easier to extract and plot.

-I started this file by using argparse to be able to search for items from the command line.
+I started this file by using argparse to be able to search for items on eBay's website from the command line.
 Then, I looped over the eBay webpages utilizing the search term item that was inputted from the command line.
+The html of eBay is downloaded using the requests library, and is processed using beautiful soup.
+Then, I looped over the items in the webpage to get the information I wanted as a dictionary of items: item name, price, status, shipping, returns and number of items sold.

 ## How to run `ebay-dl.py`
 In order to run the eBay program properly, one must write the json to a separate file.
 The json file is created with the name of the specific search term: